ksierra/guidetokulchur.github.io/_posts/static/2015-06-17-submission-guidelines.md

 Simultaneous submissions are accepted so long as you inform us immediately that your work has been accepted elsewhere.

-Please include a short bio, 50 words max.
+Please include a short bio,third-person, 50 words max.

 Send your work to submissions.gtkjournal@gmail.com